yubinbai/leetcode/src/binaryTreeUpsideDown/README.md

 1. reverse the root->left links when going down the left subtree

-2. rearrage the reversed tree to the desired form
+2. rearrange the reversed tree to the desired form